a_sync.primitives package

 Bases: _LoggerMixin

-A mixin class that provides debugging capabilities using a daemon task.
+A mixin class that provides a framework for debugging capabilities using a daemon task.

 abstract async _debug_daemon(fut, fn, *args, **kwargs)[source]